 As part of my work on quantifying human connection, I completed a Social Environment Analysis project focused on measuring and increasing the strength of shared office communities.
-Including designing an algorithm that reallocated seating based on matching behavior patterns to increase the probability of relationships forming.
+This included designing an algorithm that reallocated seating based on matching behavior patterns in order to increase the probability of relationships forming.

-In my late 20s, I founded Maslow, a social conversations app designed to get people talking.
-It used personalized question feeds to encourage individuals to discover new information about each other, triggering new and more meaningful conversations.
+In my late 20s, I founded Maslow, a social conversations App designed to get people talking.
+It used personalized question feeds to encourage friends to discover new information about each other, triggering new and more meaningful conversations.

-Dating Devs was dating coaching initially focused on helping programmers navigate the New York dating scene.
-Instead of basing it on my experience, I interviewed over 400 men and women in NY about their dating experiences to better understand what key problems people were having.
+Dating Devs was dating coaching which initially focused on helping programmers navigate the New York dating scene.
+Instead of basing it on my experiences, I interviewed over 400 men and women in NY about their dating experiences to better understand the key problems people were encountering.

-At 25, I moved to New York and founded Eshac.
-Eshac was a social network for unsigned musicians that used user's (fans) behavior on the site to predict which artists or bands could be commercially viable.
+At 25, I moved to New York and founded Eshac, a social network for unsigned musicians that captured music fan's behavior on the site to predict which artists or bands could be commercially viable.

-After university, I joined Promethean to develop a pressure pen prototype before moving on to work on the ActivTable, an interactive table that allowed up to 6 children to collaborate with each other.
+After university, I joined Promethean (an international EdTech company), where I developed a pressure pen for their interactive whiteboards, before moving on to work on the ActivTable, an interactive table that allowed up to 6 children to collaborate with each other.

 Created For Fun

 I designed and built an umbrella stand which automatically lights up when it's going to rain, so I know when to grab it when I'm running out.

 I recently converted a LEGO Empire State Building into one that automatically lights up to mirror that day's colour(s) of the actual Empire Sate Building.

 To try something a little different, I took up stone carving.
 With just a few thousand blows of a hammer, I turned a chunk of stone into an abstract bowl.